Quickstart: Part 2: Configure the MedTech service for manual deployment using the Azure portal

 Configure the Basics tab

-Follow these six steps to fill in the Basics tab configuration:
+Follow these four steps to fill in the Basics tab configuration:

 1. Enter the MedTech service name.

 The MedTech service name is a friendly, unique name for your MedTech service.
-For this example, we'll name the MedTech service mt-azuredocsdemo.
+For this example, we have named the MedTech service mt-azuredocsdemo.

-The Event Hubs Namespace is the name of the Event Hubs Namespace that you previously deployed.
-For this example, we'll use eh-azuredocsdemo with our MedTech service device messages.
+The Event Hubs Namespace is the name of the Event Hubs namespace that you previously deployed.
+For this example, we're using the name eh-azuredocsdemo.

 The Event Hubs name is the name of the event hub that you previously deployed within the Event Hubs Namespace.
-For this example, we'll use devicedata with our MedTech service device messages.
+For this example, we're using the name devicedata.

 Important

-If you're going to allow access from multiple services to the device message event hub, it is highly recommended that each service has its own event hub consumer group.
+If you're going to allow access from multiple services to the event hub, it is highly recommended that each service has its own event hub consumer group.

 Consumer groups enable multiple consuming applications to have a separate view of the event stream, and to read the stream independently at their own pace and with their own offsets.
 For more information, see Consumer groups.